joey-qytyku/OS-90-fixed/docs/Scheduler.md

 SV86 cannot be accessed by multiple tasks, so they will race to increment the counter atomically.

+A global variable called `g_sv86`  determines if the kernel should handle INT/IRET and other opcodes for SV86 or for V86 processes.

 The reason why a lock is not used is because there is no need to allow other tasks the opportunity to run at all since they will be blocked later on anyway.

+### SV86 Interrupts

+SV86 can be interrupted by SV86.
+The interrupt handler will call NOT call `EnterV86` since it cannot nest, but instead will change the control flow of the SV86 context with stack emulation.

+The process is as follows:
+* Kernel enters SV86
+* Interrupt is recieved and kernel needs to reflect
+* ISR handler realizes saved context is SV86
+* ISR handler calls a function that emulates the stack behavior of an IRQ.
+* ISR handler returns and executes the real mode ISR.
+It has no control after this point.
+* Real mode ISR executes `INT VEC_IRET_SV86`
+* IRET stack behavior
+* Computer continues executing in SV86 after

+Stack emulation for an IRQ is different because it requires IF=0 on entry, but is identical otherwise.

 ## Process List